 You can use our living costs guide to help plan your budget.
 It covers additional costs that are not included in your tuition fee such as expenses for accommodation and study materials.

 Our staff collaborate with a broad range of private and public organisations including UNEP, DEFRA, Forestry Commission, Natural England, English Heritage, and the Overseas Development Institute

-In addition to our new state-of-the-art Environment and Geography building, you may also have the opportunity to study in the beautiful, medieval King's Manor, the home of our archaeology department, in the heart of the historic city of York.
+In addition to our state-of-the-art Environment and Geography building, you may also have the opportunity to study in the beautiful, medieval King's Manor, the home of our Department of Archaeology, in the heart of the historic city of York

 Informality is one of our distinctive qualities - the atmosphere in our departments is friendly, supportive and enthusiastic.
 We want you to develop your potential and thrive at York

 You’ll work with world‐leading academics who’ll challenge you to think independently and excel in all that you do.
 Our approach to teaching will provide you with the knowledge, opportunities, and support you need to grow and succeed in a global workplace.

 Run jointly between the Department of Environment and Geography and the Department of Archaeology, you'll have access to a range of facilities including our state-of-the-art Environment Building on Campus West, and the beautiful and historic King’s Manor in the heart of York, which houses a specialist library, labs for soil, artefact and skeletal analyses, and computer labs with specialist mapping software.